 I've got some hardcore Disney fans in my family, so I've spent plenty of time at Walt Disney World and at the Disney Store.
 Those trips can get expensive if you don't track your budget or your time.
 If you're an old-school Mickey Mouse Club fan, or if you've got some young pirates or princesses in your family, Chase's Disney Rewards Visa can rack up some big savings on your next vacation.

-Like other travel rewards cards, you'll earn a point (or a "Disney Dream Reward Dollar") for every dollar you spend with the card.
+Like other travel rewards credit card offers, you'll earn a point (or a "Disney Dream Reward Dollar") for every dollar you spend with the card.
 You can redeem those dollars at the Disney Store, at Disney's website, or at any of the company's theme parks, resorts, or cruise ships.
 However, this card's best perks include some experience rewards at Walt Disney World and Disneyland, including:

 - Character meet-and-greet.
 If you've ever waited hours for your child to meet with a real, live, Disney Princess, you'll appreciate access to a cardmember-only character experience at either Epcot or California Adventure.